facebookresearch/gen_dgrl/README.md

 # Repository Structure

-We have two sub-folders - 1. `procgen`, which provides the datasets and experimental code for running experiments in the Procgen benchmark and 2. `webShop`, which does the same for the WebShop benchmark.
+We have two sub-folders:

+- **procgen**: Provides the datasets and experimental code for running experiments in the Procgen benchmark.
+- **webShop**: Provides similar resources for the WebShop benchmark.

-Each of these subfolders uses different frameworks and libraries, hence refer to the corresponding `README.md` in the subfolders.
+Each of these subfolders utilizes different frameworks and libraries.
+Therefore, please refer to the corresponding `README.md` in the respective subfolders for more information on how to setup the code, download the necessary datasets and train or test different methods.

 # License